High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Results

 \section{Results}

 We demonstrate the performance and capability of Bempp-Exafmm via electrostatic simulations, including computing the solvation energy of a Zika virus.
-This section presents four types of results.
+Bempp solves the boundary integral formulation of the linearized PB equation.
+This section presents six types of results.
 The first result explains the behavior of two variants of the mathematical formulation, from the conditioning point of view.
 Second, we show solution verification through two grid-convergence studies: with a spherical molecule (having an analytical solution), and with a real biomolecule (using Richardson extrapolation).
-The third type of result looks at performance with problem sizes between 8,000 and 2 million elements, including timings, breakdowns, and computational complexity.
+Third, we provide more evidence of our software correctness via binding energy computations.
+Fourth, we demonstrate the performance with problem sizes between 8,000 and 2 million elements, including timings, breakdowns, and computational complexity.
+The fifth type of result compares the performance of Bempp and APBS across different accuracy using a medium-sized protein.
 Our final result is a demonstration using a structure with about 1.6 million atoms, the Zika virus, discretized with about 10 million boundary elements.
+In the supplementary material, we show agreement with APBS by computing the solvation energy of 9 different molecules of varying sizes.

-We ran all experiments on a single CPU node of \textit{Pegasus},\footnote{Pegasus is a Linux cluster at the George Washington University.} equipped with two 20-core Intel Xeon Gold 6148 CPUs running at 3.7 GHz and 192GB RAM.
+We ran all experiments on a single CPU node of \textit{Pegasus}, a Linux cluster at the George Washington University.
+Each node is equipped with two 20-core Intel Xeon Gold 6148 CPUs (base frequency at 2.4 GHz, max turbo frequency at 3.7 GHz) and 192GB RAM.
 All runs are based on Bempp-cl version 0.2.2 and Exafmm-t version 0.1.0.
 We compiled Exafmm with Intel compiler (version 19.0.5.281) and enabled \texttt{-xHost} option for vectorization.
 We used the full GMRES from the SciPy library as our linear solver.

+In all of the following test cases, the relative permittivity is $\epsilon_1 = 4$ in the solute region and $\epsilon_2 = 80$ in the solvent region, and the inverse of Debye length in the solvent region is $\kappa = \qty{0.125}{\angstrom}^{-1}$, corresponding to a salt concentration of 150 mM.
+We downloaded the molecule structures from the Protein Data Bank (PDB), parameterized them with \texttt{pdb2pqr}~\cite{DolinskyETal2004}, and generated meshes on the solvent-excluded surface (SES) using \texttt{Nanoshaper} with a probe radius of $\qty{1.4}{\angstrom}$.

+\paragraph{Matrix conditioning of two derivative formulations} Section \ref{s:formulation} presents the two formulations to solve the integral equations \eqref{eq:volume_potential} derived from the Poisson-Boltzmann model of biomolecular electrostatics: the \emph{direct}~\cite{YoonLenhoff1990} and \emph{derivative}~\cite{JufferETal1991} formulations.
+The latter is well-known to lead to a better-conditioned matrix.
+Its most common solution method finds the potential and its derivative in the interior of the boundary via equations \eqref{eq:juffer}, but an alternative is to solve for the exterior fields via \eqref{eq:lu}.
+Bempp unfetters the user to experiment with these variants of the boundary element solution method, editing just a few lines of Python.